ILIAS-eLearning/ILIAS/README.md

 # php-formlets

 **Create highly composable forms in PHP.
-Implementation of ideas from "The Essence of Form Abstraction" from Cooper, Lindley, Wadler and Yallop**
+Implementation of ideas from "The Essence of Form Abstraction" from Cooper, Lindley, Wadler and Yallop.**

 Writing up formulars is a big part in the every days business of PHP-developers.
 To ease this work, one would like to abstract the formulars in a way that makes